nexon33/voynich-grammar-analysis/PUBLICATION_DRAFT.md

 - Replicable methodology
 - Clear separation of structural findings from semantic claims

-Bax (2014) proposed direct semantic interpretations of specific words but provided insufficient validation, leading to widespread scholarly rejection of his claims (Zandbergen, 2014; Pelling, 2014).
-This history demonstrates the importance of rigorous validation and honest acknowledgment of limitations.
+Bax (2014) proposed direct semantic interpretations of specific words, claiming to have identified plant names and constellation names based on phonetic similarity to known languages.
+However, his work lacked quantitative validation and was unable to generate predictive power—proposed interpretations could not reliably decode new passages.
+The scholarly community rejected these claims due to insufficient evidence and methodological weaknesses (Zandbergen, 2014; Pelling, 2014). **This history demonstrates the critical importance of:** (1) distinguishing validated structure from speculative semantics, (2) providing quantitative validation criteria, and (3) acknowledging limitations explicitly.
+We adopt these principles throughout our analysis.

 ### 1.4 Our Approach

-We adopt a **structure-first methodology** focusing exclusively on morphological patterns that can be validated through quantitative analysis, explicitly separating structural findings from semantic interpretation.
+We adopt a **structure-first methodology** focusing exclusively on morphological patterns that can be validated through quantitative analysis. **We make no claims about semantic meanings** beyond what can be demonstrated through distributional evidence.

-**Key principles:**
+**Core methodological principles:**

-1. **Quantitative validation:** All morphemes validated through objective 10-point statistical framework
+1. **Quantitative validation:** Every morpheme validated through objective 10-point statistical framework with chi-square testing (p < 0.05)

-2. **Replicability:** Complete methodology and analysis scripts provided for independent verification
+2. **Replicability:** Complete methodology, analysis scripts, and raw data provided for independent verification

-3. **Conservative claims:** Distinguish validated structure from tentative semantic hypotheses
+3. **Conservative claims:** We distinguish three confidence levels:
+   - **HIGH:** Morphological structure (validated quantitatively)
+   - **MODERATE:** Functional categories (distributional hypotheses)
+   - **LOW:** Semantic meanings (largely unknown, require expert validation)

-4. **Statistical rigor:** Chi-square testing (p < 0.05), productivity metrics, co-occurrence analysis
+4. **Statistical rigor:** Productivity metrics, co-occurrence analysis, comparison with random baselines

-5. **Honest limitations:** Explicit acknowledgment of what remains unknown
+5. **Explicit limitations:** We state clearly what remains unknown rather than speculating beyond our evidence

+**What we claim:**
+- ✓ The manuscript exhibits systematic morphological structure (validated)
+- ✓ This structure is characteristic of agglutinative grammar (demonstrated)
+- ✓ 49 morphemes can be identified and validated quantitatively (proven)
+- ✓ 73.8% of word forms can be parsed structurally (measured)

+**What we do NOT claim:**
+- ✗ We have "decoded" or "translated" the manuscript
+- ✗ We know what most morphemes mean semantically
+- ✗ We can determine language family affiliation
+- ✗ We understand manuscript content or purpose

-We analyze the manuscript as a potential agglutinative language with PREFIX-STEM-SUFFIX morphology, similar to Turkish, Finnish, Hungarian, or Basque.
-This approach allows structural validation without requiring semantic interpretation.
+We analyze the manuscript as a potential agglutinative language with PREFIX-STEM-SUFFIX morphology, similar typologically (though not necessarily genetically) to Turkish, Finnish, Hungarian, or Basque.
+This approach allows structural validation without requiring semantic knowledge, similar to how morphological structure can be identified in fieldwork on undocumented languages before semantics are fully understood (Comrie, 1981; Aikhenvald, 2007).

 ### 1.5 Research Questions